Canuckaholic/Pop-Digital/wp-content/plugins/p3-profiler/readme.txt

 4. Then activate the Plugin from Plugins page.

 == Upgrade Notice ==
+= 1.5.3.4 =
+Fixes another CSS issue with overlays and soem browsers

+= 1.5.3.3 =
+Fixes a CSS issue with overlays and soem browsers

+= 1.5.3.2 =
+Style updates for 4.1

+= 1.5.3.1 =
+Fixed logic bug in determining debug_backtrace arguements

+= 1.5.3 =
+Improved scanner performance (props askapache).
+Fixed a CSS conflict in overlays

+= 1.5.2 =
+Fixed a race condition in the error detection logic.
+Now P3 will auto deactivate 60 seconds after an error if it is not cleared.

+= 1.5.1 =
+Fix a bug which broke debug mode and caused scanning to not work properly for some users.

+= 1.5.0 =
+Avoid a race condition on NFS systems.
+Also fix PHP strict notices and stylesheet conflict with MP6/3.8 admin theme.

 = 1.4.1 =
 Fixed 2 php notices and removed a reference to a missing stylesheet.